Partial Recovery in the Graph Alignment Problem: Mathematical description of our problem

 In spirit, our algorithm has many commonalities with the algorithm given in \cite{cullina2018partial}---it was in fact inspired by the authors' results.
 The main difference is of course the regime under consideration.
 In their case, they consider $nqs=\omega(1)$ and show that almost exact recovery can be achieved.
 In our case, we show that in the regime $nqs=\Theta(1)$, we can achieve partial recovery.
 Combined with \cite{cullina2017exact} which discusses exact recovery, this leads to a nearly complete picture of which type of recovery is possible in which regime.
 In terms of proof techniques, as our algorithm shares many commonalities with the algorithm given in \cite{cullina2018partial}, the key ideas behind our proof do overlap considerably with those in \cite{cullina2018partial}.
 There are two main differences.
 First, the change of regime requires a much finer analysis to show that the algorithm that we propose terminates.
-Second, we have made a conscious choice to pivot their modeling approach, reducing, among other things, the use of notation and limiting the introduction of new concepts.
-For example, we speak of permutations, not matchings, and we eschew the many sets, graph constructions, and functions they introduce.
-This leads to a new derivation of some of their results which we would argue is easier to apprehend, though it is admittedly heavier on elementary arithmetic.
+Second, we propose an alternative approach to analyzing the moment generating function of the sum of correlated random variables $\sum_{i\neq j} A_{ij}B_{\pi(i)\pi(j)}$, which eschews the many sets, graph constructions, and functions introduced in \cite{cullina2018partial}.
+Rather, it relies on elementary algebra and recurrent sequences, which we would argue are easier to apprehend and use. \ghh{In this spirit, we are interested to note that some of the computational techniques developed in this paper have come in useful in more recent publications.
+For example, Lemma~\ref{prop:arithm} and an analog to Lemma \ref{th:sequence} from this paper are leveraged by \cite{wu2021settling} in their proof of the positive part of their Theorem 4 establishing the sharp threshold for exact recovery}.

 The conditions in Theorem \ref{th:ub} merit a brief discussion.
 The first condition is the key condition here as it confirms that partial recovery is feasible in the $nqs=\Theta(1)$ regime.
 It should be noted though that, as our goal was to establish this latter point, we did not make a particular effort to drive the constant that appears in this condition down to its smallest value.
 This could be the subject of future work.
 The second condition amounts to requiring a stronger correlation between pairs $(A_{ij},B'_{ij})$ than being simply positive: it is automatically satisfied if $q=o(s)$.
 The third and fourth conditions are sparsity conditions and it can be observed that there is a trade-off between how sparse the graph is and how large $nqs$ should be.
 It may be that these last conditions are artefacts of the analysis rather than the algorithm in itself: in other words, it may be possible to remove them with a more nuanced analysis.